jeremiecarlson/jeremiecarlson.com/_posts/2014-01-10-hello-world.md

 ---
 layout: post
 title: Hello World
-date: 2014/1/10
+date: 2014/1/10 21:21:37
+categories: blog
 ---

-## Hello World
-### An attempt at working with Jekyll, Markdown, and Github Pages
+## An attempt at working with Jekyll, Markdown, and Github Pages

 Let's see how this thing works